netdata/netdata/packaging/docker/README.md

 In most cases, the default behavior of checking the `/api/v1/info` endpoint will be sufficient.
-If you are using a configuration which disables the web server or restricts access to certain API's, you will need to use a non-default configuration for health checks to work.
+If you are using a configuration which disables the web server or restricts access to certain APIs, you will need to use a non-default configuration for health checks to work.

 ## Configure Agent containers

-If you started an Agent container using one of the [recommended methods](#create-a-new-netdata-agent-container) and you want to edit Netdata's configuration, you must first use `docker exec` to attach to the container.
+If you started an Agent container using one of the [recommended methods](#create-a-new-netdata-agent-container), and you want to edit Netdata's configuration, you must first use `docker exec` to attach to the container.
 Replace `netdata` with the name of your container.